 - Bronte Village and Harbour in Oakville and cupcakes and other morning sweets from Black Forest Pastry Shop

-For the afternoon, shake off all the sand by spending a few hours in Wild Waterworks’ huge heated wave pool, six crazy waterslides and relaxing Eazy River.
+For the afternoon, shake off all the sand by spending a few hours enjoying Wild Waterworks’ huge heated wave pool, six crazy waterslides and relaxing Eazy River.
 Smaller children will have a blast in the wading pool with slides, mists, spray and fountains.
 Consider renting a Cabana for the ultimate experience.
 FunSplash Hamilton at Binbrook Conservation Area is another fantastic outdoor waterpark option.
 The family will have a blast competing on 25 different inflatable obstacles set on the Lake Niapenco reservoir.

-A hotel with a pool is a prerequisite for any family holiday that’s all about water-based play and there are lots to choose from in Hamilton Halton Brant,
+A hotel with a pool is a prerequisite for any family holiday that’s all about water-based play and there are lots to choose from in Hamilton Halton Brant.

-Other options for day two include climbing aboard the Hamiltonian for a sightseeing tour of one of North America’s most noteworthy harbours or loading everyone into a canoe to explore Kelso Reservoir, but there are dozens of more ways to explore the region’s shorelines.
+Other options for spending day two afloat include climbing aboard the Hamiltonian for a sightseeing tour of one of North America’s most noteworthy harbours or loading everyone into a canoe to explore Kelso Reservoir, but there are dozens of more ways to explore the region’s shorelines.

 Family Fun Theme: Land